mihirpingili/Projects/README.md

 ## Contributions

 Contributions and feedback are always welcome!
 If you have any suggestions for improvements or would like to contribute a new project, please feel free to submit a pull request or open an issue.

-## License

-The code in this repository is licensed under the MIT License.
-See the [LICENSE](https://github.com/mihirpingili/Projects/blob/main/LICENSE) file for details.